Anton Thernes: War crimes

-Thernes was married with six children in Trier before the Nazi German invasion of Poland.
+Thernes was married and had six children in Trier before the Nazi German invasion of Poland.
 A member of the SS, Thernes served as the last administrative chief of KL Lublin / Majdanek.
 He was also in charge of food and slave labour administration, starvation rationing, and the maintenance of camp structures including the storage depot for property and valuables stolen from the Holocaust victims at the killing centers in Belzec, Sobibor, and Treblinka.

 Thernes was given the task of destroying the evidence of crimes against humanity and genocide, but ran out of time due to his ineptitude and lethargy.
-He was unable to destroy the chimneys and torch the camp before Soviet forces arrived at the camp outskirts.
+He was unable to destroy the chimneys and set the camp on fire before Soviet forces arrived at the camp outskirts.
 Thernes was caught by the Soviets and tried at the Majdanek Trials together with his assistant SS-Hauptsturmführer Wilhelm Gerstenmeier.
 He denied knowing anything, but the proceedings were swamped with testimonial proofs offered by eyewitnesses.
-During his trial, Thernes said "The people here were mostly Jews, they were not real prisoners of war.
+During his trial, Thernes said, "The people here were mostly Jews, they were not real prisoners of war.
 I am not a sadist!"

-He was executed on 3 December 1944 along with five other war criminals, close to the gas chambers and the Majdanek crematorium.
+Thernes was publicly hanged on 3 December 1944 along with five other war criminals, close to the gas chambers and the Majdanek crematorium.